louisstow/doc.sproute.io/users.md

 ### POST /api/forgot
 - `name`: User name of the forgotten account password.

 Send a recovery email to the `name` field assuming a valid email address.
 This will include a unique link valid for 2 hours.
-The link will take them to a special URL, `/api/recover` and will render any page named `forgot` with `newpass` available to render.
+The link will take them to a special URL, `/api/recover` and will render any page named `recover` with the variable `newpass`.

 ## Session Storage